dvd-ai/wizard-bot/README.md

 - a discord bot that tracks activity of members/students in a private server, using currency system
 - users earn currency by chatting and participating in voice chats
 - users pay taxes each day to improve motivation to stay active in the server
 - admins can specify text channels for currency system and perform currency operations, including un- / freezing user's balance.
-In this case the user's balance is "immune" to the daily taxes, daily reports and isn't able to earn the currency.
+In this case the user's balance is "immune" to the daily taxes, reports and isn't able to earn the currency.
 - a daily report about the inactive users, whose currency balance equals 0 or less, can be sent in a specified text channel
 - the ui is in German

+### Tech Stack
+- Discord4j
+- Project Reactor
+- Spring Framework (JDBC)